 Disadvantages of term life insurance policies

 Term life insurance does have drawbacks, including the fact that it lacks the savings component a whole life insurance policy provides.
 The only value of the policy to the policyholder’s beneficiaries is the death benefit.
 While some policyholders use permanent life insurance policies to invest and build wealth, that option does not exist in a term life policy.

 Another downside to having a term life insurance policy is that it only covers a policyholder’s beneficiaries for a set period.
 Because policyholders can outlive their policies, there’s a chance that the coverage will end up as a sunk cost.
 Furthermore, a study done by Penn State University indicates that 99% of all term policies never pay out a death benefit.

 How does term life insurance work?

 The only value attached to term life policies is the guaranteed death benefit.
 Unlike a whole life insurance policy, there is no savings component.
 The goal of a term life insurance policy is to provide insurance to the policyholder’s beneficiaries against the loss of life in the form of a cash death benefit.
-Upon the policyholder’s death, their beneficiaries can use the cash benefit to settle any outstanding costs that the deceased may have, such as consumer debt, mortgage debt, funeral or cremation costs or any outstanding healthcare bills.
+Upon the policyholder’s death, beneficiaries can use the cash benefit to settle any outstanding costs that the deceased may have, such as consumer debt, mortgage debt, funeral costs or outstanding healthcare bills.

 How much does term life insurance cost?

-Term life insurance premiums are calculated based on the age, health and life expectancy of their policyholders.
-Because of this, pricing for a term life insurance policy is highly variable but typically significantly cheaper for a younger user than it would be for someone who is either nearing or already in retirement.
+Term life insurance premiums are calculated based on the age, health and life expectancy of policyholders.
+Because of this, pricing for a term life insurance policy is highly variable but typically significantly cheaper for a younger user than it would be for someone who is nearing or already in retirement.